jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Latin names of species must be checked using reliable sources (e.g. Catalogue of Life [http://www.catalogueoflife.org/], iPlant Collaborative [http://www.iplantcollaborative.org/], Wikipedia [https://en.wikipedia.org/]) for spelling mistakes.

 * The element-by-element mean values of unmanipulated (control) and treatment matrices are to be kept separate (i.e. never calculate mean matrices from a mixture of unmanipulated and treated matrices).
 Furthermore, mean matrices should never mix different treatments (e.g. do not calculate mean matrices for matrices with different grazing regimes).
-However, mean matrices _should_ be calculated for unmanipulated  matrices, and for matrices that have recieved the same treatments..
+However, mean matrices _should_ be calculated for unmanipulated  matrices, and for matrices that have received the same treatments..

 * When digitizing matrices, only colors from the color palette, which is given inside the Excel file, can be used in the stacked matrix file.
 Where matrices can be split, please always include an “A” matrix as well as “U”, “F” & “C” matrices (for explanation see here in the stacked matrix file.
 Present matrices from left-to-right in the order A, U, F, C. __Always__ split matrices if possible.